 Sunscreen and Hat for Summer Hike to Baring Falls

 It’s only natural to protect your skin from the sun.
-So wear your hat and use generous amount of sunblock.
+So wear your hat and use a generous amount of sunblock.
 The chances are the Baring Falls hike is not your first or last adventure in Glacier National Park.
 Therefore, don’t let any sunburns get in the way of your future outdoor excursions.

 Read More